Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Evaluation

 \subsection{RQ4: Scalability in Compile Time}

 \begin{enumerate} \item [\emph{RQ4.}] How scalable is the \LangName{} compiler in compile time with varying problem size? \end{enumerate}

 \paragraph{Benchmarks}

-For this research question, we implemented a family of programs that block-encode the Chebyshev polynomials $T_n(X)$, which are straightforward to scale, for $2 \le n \le 30$.
+For this research question, we implemented a family of programs that block-encode the Chebyshev polynomials $T_n(A)$, which scale uniformly for testing, for $2 \le n \le 30$.
 We executed the \LangName{} compiler on each program with all optimizations enabled and with pyQSP as the external solver.
 We measured the time taken to produce a circuit as the average of 10 samples.
 All timing results were collected on a 2.4 GHz Intel Core i9 processor.

 \paragraph{Results} In \Cref{fig:compile-time}, we present how the compile time used by \LangName{} scales with the gate count of the unoptimized program.
-As shown in the graph, \LangName{} can optimize and compile programs with millions of gates in a fraction of a second.
-Much of the time is spent in the external numerical solver for QSP phase angles from polynomial coefficients, which is a known bottleneck in the QSVT pipeline \citep{dong2021} that we report as a separate component of the total.
-We note that \LangName{}'s compilation speed could be directly improved by reducing overhead from this QSP solver or from the Python interpreter.
+As shown in the graph, \LangName{} can process and optimize a high-level program whose unoptimized circuit would contain millions of logic gates, in a fraction of a second.
+Much of the time is spent in a single call to the external numerical solver for QSP phase angles from polynomial coefficients, a computationally intensive step \citep{dong2021} reported as a separate component of the total. \LangName{}'s compilation speed could be directly improved by reducing overhead from the QSP solver or from the Python interpreter.